 Western Connecticut State University accords all the rights under the law to students.
 No one outside the university shall have access to, nor will the university disclose any information from, a student’s educational records without his/her written consent except to personnel within the university, to officials of other institutions in which the student seeks to enroll, to persons or organizations providing students financial aid, to accreditation groups, to persons in compliance with a judicial order, to persons in an emergency in order to protect the health or safety of students or other persons, or to parents of a student who is officially documented as their dependent for income tax purposes.
 All these exceptions are permitted under the Family Educational Rights and Privacy Act.
 The university will maintain a record of all requests for and/or disclosure of information from a student’s educational records.
 The record will indicate the name of the party making the request, any additional party to whom it may be redisclosed, and the legitimate interest the party had in requesting or obtaining the information.
 The record may be reviewed by the eligible student.

-At its discretion, the university may provide directory information in accordance with the provisions of the act to include: student name, address, telephone number, photo ID, date of birth, major field of study, dates of attendance, degrees and awards received, participation in officially recognized activities and sports, and weight and height of members of athletic teams.
+At its discretion, the university may provide directory information in accordance with the provisions of the act to include student name, address, telephone number, photo ID, date of birth, major field of study, dates of attendance, degrees and awards received, participation in officially recognized activities and sports, and weight and height of members of athletic teams.
 Students may withhold directory information by notifying the Office of the Dean of Students in writing.
 Such a request will be honored until such time students request in writing that their directory information again be made public.

-The law provides students the right to inspect and review information contained in their education records, to challenge the contents of their education records and to have a hearing on the matter.
-The vice president of student affairs or his designee at Western Connecticut State University has been designated to coordinate the inspection and review procedures for student educational records, which include: admissions, personal, academic, financial, disciplinary, cooperative education and placement records.
-Students wishing to review their educational records must make requests to the registrar listing the item of interest.
+The law provides students the right to inspect and review information contained in their education records, to challenge the contents of their education records, and to have a hearing on the matter.
+The Vice President of Academic Affairs or his or her designee at Western Connecticut State University has been designated to coordinate the inspection and review procedures for student educational records, which include admissions, personal, academic, financial, disciplinary, cooperative education, and placement records.
+Students wishing to review their educational records must make requests to the registrar, listing the item of interest.
 Only records covered by the act will be made available within 45 days of the request.
-Students may have copies made of their records with certain exceptions (e.g. a copy of their academic record for which a financial “hold” exists, or a transcript of an original or source document which exists elsewhere).
+Students may have copies made of their records with certain exceptions (e.g., a copy of their academic record for which a financial “hold” exists or a transcript of an original or source document that exists elsewhere).
 To obtain a copy of your transcript, contact the Registrar’s Office at (203) 837-9200.
-Educational records do not include: records of instructional, administrative and educational personnel, which are the sole possession of the maker and are not accessible or revealed to any individual except a temporary substitute, records of a law enforcement unit, student health records, employment records or alumni records.
+Educational records do not include records of instructional, administrative, and educational personnel, which are the sole possession of the maker and are not accessible or revealed to any individual except a temporary substitute, records of a law enforcement unit, student health records, employment records, or alumni records.
 Health records, however, may be reviewed by the physician of the student’s choosing.

 Students who believe that their educational records contain information that is inaccurate or misleading or is otherwise in violation of their privacy or other rights may discuss their problems informally with the Office of Student Affairs.